 One notice before diving into the post, when I tell you how to boil frozen chicken, it is not actually that you are going to boil them, but it is more like steaming these frozen chicken.
 As long as you follow the right cooking rules, you can safely consume boiling frozen chicken.

-According to USDA, you totally can boil frozen chicken with a certain guideline to keep your health safe.
-You don’t need to stick with this guideline, but it can effectively protect you from having food-related negative issues in many ways.
+While there are some arguments about whether eating cold chicken is possible, according to the USDA, you should boil frozen chicken to keep your health safe.
+You don’t need to stick with this guideline, but it can protect you from having food-related negative issues in many ways.

 Out of the methods you can do about chicken, boiling is the fastest, easiest, and most healthy way to prepare.
 However, it requires you to take the right cooking time to boil the chicken because either overcooked or undercooked chicken can be bad for your health.